brab0/appt/README.md

 # Appt
-Overcome recurrency steps at the start of NodeJs projects building.
+Overcome recurrency steps at the start of a NodeJs project building.

 ## Install